dragonfly-science/dragonfly-website/content/news/2017-10-15-boty-hack/content.md

 title: Curiosity uncovers election hack
 ---
-Routine monitoring of the Bird of the Year election by Yvan Richard uncovered illegal voting in the competition last week.
+Routine monitoring of the Bird of the Year election by Yvan Richard uncovered fraudulent voting in the competition last week.
 The discovery was picked up by media worldwide and “ruffled a few feathers” in New Zealand as well.

 <!--more-->